3‑D Secure authentication

 Format of the payment completion request

-To resume processing of the payment once the authentication procedure has been completed, send a request to the /v2/payment/card/3ds_result endpoint using the POST HTTP method.
+To resume processing of the payment, once the challenge flow has been completed, send a request to the /v2/payment/card/3ds_result endpoint using the POST HTTP method.
 The request must contain the following objects and parameters:

-—the parameter containing the customer's 3‑D Secure authentication result sourced from the PARes message.
+cres—the parameter containing the customer's 3‑D Secure authentication result sent in the message from the Access Control Server.

 Thus, a correct request for payment completion following the 3‑D Secure authentication contains project and payment identifiers, the signature, and the authentication result.